-There’s no doubt that us moms don’t get enough sleep to support our hectic days and busy minds.
-Sleep deprivation in motherhood is brutal and has real consequences for our health and quality of life.
-It’s no wonder why moms are always tired.
+No doubt, moms don’t get enough sleep to support our hectic days and busy minds.
+Sleep deprivation and “mom fatigue” in motherhood feel brutal and can have real consequences for our health and quality of life.

 Sleep deprivation.
 We’re warned about it when pregnant but never fully understand it until we’re experiencing it.
 And, especially in the early days, there’s not much we can do about it.
-It can be a very draining, debilitating feeling.
+Chronic exhaustion can be a very draining, debilitating feeling.

 With this in mind, sleep deprivation is not the only reason moms are tired.
 There are so many other factors involved in the deep-seated exhaustion of motherhood.